Stuycs-K/final-project-8-patwarys-zhangj/WORKLOG.md

 Continued working on mouseClicked -- firstClick, which reveals a random number of squares on the board

+Fixed grid to make it work with display and fixed mouseClicked

+Made additional changes to firstClick

 ## Junling Zhang

 ### 5/22/23